 Please print out and bring to the Embassy the confirmation page of your GSS registration and passport pick-up location choice.
 The confirmation page must contain the barcode and your UID number.

 Each applicant must submit two photos which meet all the requirements listed here.

 The online DS-160 fiancé(e) visa application should be completed in English using the website:

 https://ceac.state.gov/genniv/.
 Please print out and bring with you the confirmation page with a barcode.

 For applicants born in Poland only complete versions of Polish birth certificates (Odpis zupełny aktu urodzenia) are accepted.
 Polish “short form” of birth certificate is not acceptable.

 Evidence of the Termination of Prior Marriages (if applicable)

 Any applicant who has been previously married must obtain evidence of the termination of each prior marriage such as final divorce decree, death certificate or annulment.

-Police certificates are required from every applicant aged 16 or over on the date of the interview.
+Police certificates are required from every applicant aged 16 or over on the date of the interview, from all countries in which you resided for 6 months or more.
 If the applicant has been convicted of any crime in any country, a copy of the court record of each conviction is required.
+Currently, the validity of police certificates was extended to 2 (two) years.
 For further information on how to obtain police certificate click here.

 All applicants should submit the results of medical examination in the original unopened envelope.
 The examination will be conducted by a medical doctor designated by the Embassy.
 The applicant is responsible for all medical examination fees.
 The medical examination cannot be performed by the applicant’s own physician.
 For detailed information on the location of the medical centers and scheduling the medical appointment please click this link.